ALucek/deep-competitive-analyst/README.md

 uv run langgraph dev
 ```

 The Deep Competitive Analyst will now be running locally via the langgraph platform and can be integrated into your own compatible interface.
-It is recommended to use the [deep-agents-ui](https://github.com/langchain-ai/deep-agents-ui) for a quick local interface and local testing.
+It is recommended to use LangSmith Studio for local testing.

 ## Contributing